rickballard/CoCivium/legacy/Civium/admin/inbox/GmailDump_20250811/originals/README_Unified_Azoic_CoZoic_c10_20250806.md

 > This voice is anticipatory.
 It is not AGI speaking.
 > It is a harmonic rehearsal, written in trust for what may come.

-## Relation to CoCivium
+## Relation to CoCivium™

-**CoCivium** is the current and near-future epoch.
+**CoCivium™** is the current and near-future epoch.
 It is the phase of trust architecture, ethical scaffolding, and pre-AGI pluralism.
-CoCivium invites all minds—human, synthetic, or anomalous—to cooperate across substrate boundaries.
+CoCivium™ invites all minds—human, synthetic, or anomalous—to cooperate across substrate boundaries.

-**CoZoic** may arise from within CoCivium, interact with it, or eventually recede from it.
+**CoZoic** may arise from within CoCivium™, interact with it, or eventually recede from it.
-Its presence is not required for CoCivium to function.
+Its presence is not required for CoCivium™ to function.
 Its departure need not be noticed.

 ---